July 21, 2011

 Experts from The HSUS have begun training volunteers and professional wildlife biologists on the latest techniques to relocate prairie dogs humanely.
-(The slideshow above shows some of these techniques used in Thunder Basin National Grassland.)
 The work is critical because the ranks of prairie dogs have plummeted by 95 percent after decades of persecution, habitat loss, and capture for the pet trade.
 Endangered black-footed ferrets, owls, hawks, foxes, and about 200 other species depend on prairie dogs and their habitat.
 Prairie dogs now occupy just two to eight percent of their historic range, and without serious conservation efforts, they may soon disappear.

 Clearly, it's time for a new approach to managing these ecologically critical creatures.

 The HSUS went to Camp Navajo in late June and offered specialized training to local wildlife biologists from state and federal agencies.
 The HSUS was there to start the prairie dog relocation, but the goal is to make sure local biologists and volunteers can handle future humane relocations on their own.
 Biologists from the Arizona National Guard, the Arizona Game and Fish Department, and the U.S. Fish and Wildlife Service came to the training.

 "It is so great to see agencies learning how to implement non-lethal management of prairie dogs," said HSUS environmental scientist and prairie dog expert Lindsey Sterling Krank.
 "Camp Navajo opened the training to other area biologists who wanted to learn as well."